Crest Factor

 It's not just the guitar tracks that contribute to the density of the song: the natural delay from the recording should also be retained or even amplified for the other instruments to give the mix more density.

 Ultimately, it depends on the individual song whether and to what extent these or other techniques should be used – here we can only provide an overview of common techniques.
 We would be happy to support you personally with the mixing and mastering of metal and rock music – simply contact us for a free consultation.
 Contact Listen up!
-If you want a professional opinion on a finished mixdown and want to make sure it's ready for mastering, you can also...
-Mix analysis commission us.
+If you want a professional opinion on a finished mixdown and want to make sure it's ready for mastering, you can also... mix analysis commission us.